About this event

 - Understand the JFAR’s thinking in identifying its hotspots; including Political and legislative risk, Climate-related risk, Technological change and Terrorism and Cybercrime; and

 - Share ideas and influence JFAR’s actions to support actuaries and users in responding to the hotspots.

-Speakers: Hazel Beveridge, Financial Reporting Council and James Orr.
+Speakers: Hazel Beveridge, Financial Reporting Council, Ann Muldoon, FRC, Des Hudson, Chair of the IFoA Regulation Board and James Orr.
 Bank of England

 D2: How to get more Value from Stress and Scenario Testing